Susanna Wesley: Mother of Methodism

 This video was first posted on April 8, 2016.

-As the U.S. celebrates Mother's Day this weekend, we look at some of the strong role models from Scripture.
+Take a look at some of the strong role models of faithfulness and God's self-giving love we can find in Scripture.
 Read More

 Charles Wesley’s Gift of Music

-He was John's younger brother but made his own contribution as “the poet laureate and great writer of Methodism.”
+John's younger brother made his own contribution as “the poet laureate and great writer of Methodism.”
 View

 Methodist History: The Founding Mothers of Mother’s Day